unitymakesus/unity-team-handbook/source/workers/paid-time-off.md

 In certain circumstances, Unity may allow team members to take PTO before they have accrued it, meaning they would have a negative balance of PTO.
 Requests for using unearned PTO will be reviewed on a case-by-case basis.

 Team members may pay back a negative PTO balance by continuing to work for Unity until they earn enough paid time off to have a positive PTO balance.
+The maximum negative PTO balance for full-time team members is 16 and for part-time team member is 8.

 The federal wage and hour law does not recognize the advancement of unearned PTO as wages.
 Therefore, if a team member leaves Unity with a negative PTO balance, Unity will deduct the amount that was advanced from their final paycheck.